-The World’s 50 Best Restaurants list has been a major guide for selecting which part of the world to explore and where to dine.
+The World’s 50 Best Restaurants list has been a major guide for helping me select which part of the world to explore and where to eat.
 The list does change every year, but the top restaurants are very consistent.
-My goal is to “try” to travel and eat at all of these beautiful restaurants and share my experiences here!
+My goal is to travel and eat at these beautiful restaurants so I can share and document my experiences here!
 In October of 2016, shortly after my trip to Portugal and Spain, The World’s 50 Best invited me to become one of their Tastemakers.

 When I am not eating at restaurants or travelling, you can find me in the markets of Seattle gathering beautiful fresh ingredients for a lovely home cooked meal.
 Cooking at home is my ultimate “zen”, my balance, my peace.
 In my home cooking, I draw inspirations from a culmination of experiences from my childhood memories, my mother’s cooking, my travels, and the restaurants I have visited.

 My only hope is that through this blog, you will enjoy Eating with N.J.